495-Labs-Projects/Vue_Chore_Tracker/README.md

 Oh, it isn't!
 Figure out where in the form we are missing something and add it in (Hint: Check out some of the HTML properties of other elements of the form, what is the date input missing?).

-Now the form should add a new row to the ist of chores upone clicking `Submit`.
-Perhaps one small UX improvement would be to hide the form upone clicking `Submit`.
+Now the form should add a new row to the list of chores upon clicking `Submit`.
+Perhaps one small UX improvement would be to hide the form upon clicking `Submit`.
 Knowing we call the `submitForm` method upon clicking `Submit`, modify this to hide the New Chore Form upon submitting.

 # Stop
 Make sure a TA has verified that you can add a new chore into Chore Tracker using a Vue.JS form (no reloads should be happening).